feiler98/SandVision/README.md

 Usage of the program is allowed with credits to the authors.
 <br />
 Please read through the LICENSE for further information in regard to download, usage, and distribution of the software.

+## Data / Model Availability
+Training Data and Models are not included on the repository and are only made available upon request.